 Whether you’re helping your future playmaker improve their game or just looking to shoot free-throws in your spare time, a basketball hoop can become a cherished part of your home for the whole family.

 But where do you start?
-Which kind is best for you and your needs?
-You’ll need to take into account a variety of factors, from hoop location to backboard material.
+Which kind of hoop is best for you and your needs?
+You’ll need to take into account a variety of factors, from location to backboard material.
 There are a number of styles and combinations, so let’s take a shot to find the type that best suits you.

 LOCATION, LOCATION, LOCATION

 Before buying your basketball hoop, you’ll want to have an area with plenty of space.
-A flat, paved area is usually best, making driveways a popular option.
+A flat, paved spot is usually best, making driveways a popular option.
 If you decide to place a basketball hoop on the street or sidewalk, just be sure to keep street safety in mind.
 Some neighborhoods prohibit installation on these public spaces, so check with your borough first.

 TYPES OF HOOPS